wavemaker/docs/docs/guide/migrated-docs/using-javascript-loop-command.md

 ---
-title: "Using JavaScript to loop a command"
+title: Using JavaScript to loop a command
-id: "using-javascript-loop-command"
+id: using-javascript-loop-command
+last_update: { author: "WaveMaker" }
 ---
 ---